wrabit/django-cotton/README.md

 ### Default attributes with `<c-vars>`

-Django templates adhere quite strictly to the MVC model and does not permit much data control in the View.
-But what if we want to handle data for the purpose of UI state only?
+Django templates adhere quite strictly to the MVC model and does not permit a lot of data manipulation in the View.
+Fair enough, but what if we want to handle data for the purpose of UI state only?
 Having this in the back would surely convolute the backend code.
 For this, Cotton can set simple attribute values that help allow us to set default values for our component attributes.

 ```html
 <!-- button.cotton.html -->